Falun Gong and the Future of China

-Falun Gong and the Future of China is a 2008 book by David Ownby, published by Oxford University Press.
+Falun Gong and the Future of China is a 2008 book by China historian David Ownby, published by Oxford University Press.
+The book is about the Chinese new religious movement Falun Gong, covering its history and the group's media and portrayals of itself.

-Scott Pacey of the Australian National University described the book as "a comprehensive overview of Falun Gong both as a set of religious beliefs and as an organized group of devotees."
-Michael L. Mickler of the Unification Theological Seminary wrote "Despite its title, the book deals very little, if at all, with the future of China."

-Mickler stated that academics with modern Chinese history and/or new religions will have "particular interest" in the work although it is also "accessible" to the lay public.

 Background

-The author had conducted field work among people within North America who are a part of the Falun Gong movement.
+Ownby had conducted field work among people within North America who were a part of the Falun Gong movement.

 Contents

 The initial portion of the book discusses the group's history.
 The book also discusses the general qigong fever from which the Falun Gong originated, as well as how the movement portrays itself in media like the Epoch Times, and anti-Falun Gong media created by the Chinese government.

 Joseph Kahn of The New York Times wrote that Ownby did not have access to Chinese government officials, nor secret Chinese government documents; additionally Ownby did not have access to Falun Gong founder Li Hongzhi.

 Ownby stated that the work is not in favor of Falun Gong nor is it meant to attack the Falun Gong.
-Hong You of Chicago wrote in The Journal of Religion that "Ownby’s take in this study, if not harshly critical of Li, is not laudatory either".
+Hong You of Chicago wrote in The Journal of Religion that "Ownby's take in this study, if not harshly critical of Li, is not laudatory either".